Michelle Dougherty

 BA, Health Information Administration, College of St. Scholastica

 Ms. Dougherty joined RTI in 2015.
-Previously, she was Senior Director of Research and Development with the AHIMA Foundation, advancing strategy in the areas of workforce development, evidence-based health information research, and health care policy in the United States and globally.
-She has also served as Director of Practice Leadership with the American Health Information Management Association, leading industry- and profession-shaping initiatives that advanced health information issues, particularly in health IT, legal EHR requirements, and LTPAC/LTSS.
-She convened public and private stakeholders to shape national health IT policies for LTPAC and co-chaired a HL7 standards workgroup to develop EHR standards.
+Previously, she was Senior Director of Research and Development with the AHIMA Foundation, where she focused on advancing strategy in the areas of workforce development, evidence-based health information research, and health care policy in the United States and globally.
+She has also served as the Director of Practice Leadership with the American Health Information Management Association, leading industry- and profession-shaping initiatives that advanced health information issues, particularly in health IT, legal EHR requirements, and LTPAC and long-term services and supports (LTSS).
+She convened public and private stakeholders to shape national health IT policies for LTPAC and co-chaired a Health Level Seven (HL7) standards workgroup to develop EHR standards.

 In 2008, Ms. Dougherty received a special recognition from the U.S. Senate Special Committee on Aging for exemplary federal research to advance the well-being of older Americans.
-She is a member of Health Level Seven (HL7) and organizational lead for RTI, the Health Information Management Systems Society (HIMSS), and the American Medical Informatics Association (AMIA).
-Her notable publications include - Social determinants of health data standards: The building blocks for communication, interaction, and sharing social and behavioral data in value-based care, Advancing health information technology roadmaps in long term care, Building consensus toward a national nursing home information technology maturity model, and EHR payment incentives for providers ineligible for payment incentives and other funding.
+She is a member and RTI’s organizational lead of HL7, the Health Information Management Systems Society (HIMSS), and the American Medical Informatics Association (AMIA).

 Get in Touch